Efficient Quantum State Sample Tomography with Basis-dependent Neural-networks: Results

-A BDRBM is a composition of two neural networks, an RBM and a feed-forward neural network (FFNN, sometimes called a multilayer perceptron).
+A BDRBM is a composition of two neural networks, an RBM and an FFNN.
 The FFNN converts measurement basis settings to a set of predicted parameters for the RBM.
 These parameters determine the probability distribution that the RBM succinctly represents, in this case an estimate of what the measurement distribution would look like in the local basis of interest.
 Once the RBM is passed the parameters predicted by the FFNN, the resultant distribution can be efficiently sampled from in an arbitrary local basis.
-In training, measurements in random uniformly distributed local bases are fed into the RBM to find an efficient representation of the measurement distribution.
-The basis settings and learned RBM parameters for these measurements are then used as input/output pairs to train the FFNN to predict RBM parameters for unseen bases.
-For a target state $\rho$ (as viewed in the computational basis), we build our model to predict how the state's measurement distribution ($p(\sigma_b|b)_{i}=\text{Tr}(\ket{\sigma_b^{(i)}}\bra{\sigma_b^{(i)}}\rho)$, where $\sigma_b^{(i)}\in\prod_{i=0}^{n-1}\{\ket{0_b^{(i)}},\ket{1_b^{(i)}}\}$), vary in different local bases $b=(\theta_0, \phi_0, \dots, \theta_n,\phi_n)$, these being the Bloch-sphere angles for the measurement axis on each qubit.
-This is given by a rotation of the state with unitaries $U(b)$, where
+For a target state $\rho$ (as viewed in the computational basis), we build our model to predict the state's measurement distributions in different local bases.
+The measurement outcomes for each qubit $i$ are the $\pm1$ eigenstates $\ket{0^{(i)}_b}$ and $\ket{1^{(i)}_b}$ of a single-qubit operator $\hat{O}^{(i)}_b$ allowing the basis for that qubit to be defined in terms of the Bloch-sphere angles of the state $\ket{0^{(i)}_b}$, $\theta_i, \phi_i$.
+The overall basis is then specified by the set of these angles for each qubit $b=(\theta_0, \phi_0, \dots, \theta_{n-1},\phi_{n-1})$.
+We write the vector of $n$-qubit measurement outcome probabilities as $\mathbf{p}_b$; the $j$th component of this is the probability of the outcome $\ket{j_b}$ where $j$ is expressed in binary (e.g. for three qubits, $(\mathbf{p}_b)_{110}$ is the probability of measuring $\ket{1_b^{(2)}}\otimes\ket{1_b^{(1)}}\otimes\ket{0_b^{(0)}}=\ket{110_b}$).
+By rotating the state with a unitary $U(b)$ such that the basis $b$ aligns with the computational axis, $\mathbf{p}_b$ is given by the diagonal of the resulting density matrix;